SOUTH PACIFIC 2020!!!!

 After our haul out and re-fit in Puerto Penasco in the Sea of Cortez we will work our way down to Puerto Vallarta by the beginning of February.

-We have decided that we want to “jump” from Puerto Vallarta, Mexico and we are currently in Panama.
+We have decided that we want to “jump” to the Marquesas from Puerto Vallarta, Mexico.
 There are several reasons for that.

 Next is that there is a large amount of resources available for the “Pacific Puddle Jump” and the epicenter for that is in Puerto Vallarta.
 It becomes a good way to meet some of the people who will be transiting that year.

 Next is that it’s only 2800 miles to the Marquesas from Mexico, so it's "easy" from there right?

 Puerto Vallarta is the largest gathering place for people heading off to the south pacific on the North American west coast.
 This means that there are lots of seminars and talks and other resources available here.
 It’s also a great spot to meet some of the people who will be travelling on a similar path as we are.

 Finally!
 2800 miles of open ocean.
 For most it is the longest open ocean passage they will ever do.